 Here in the USA, Dr. Korczak’s legacy was promoted by Professor Millicent Magaliff and Dr. Kurt Bomze, through their Janusz Korczak Society of America, founded in 1991.
 Professor Magaliff was instrumental in getting the Anti Defamation League to sponsor yearly Korczak Literary Awards in 1990s.

 In April 2012, Mariola Strahlberg of Shining Mountain Center for Peaceful Childhood, Inc. (a not-for-profit organization for children), officially joined IKA, and in April 2013, in New York City, Janusz Korczak Association of the USA was officially formed.
 The following people were present at this special event: Joyce Reilly, Tomek Bogacki, Marcia Talmage Schneider, Rivka Halperin, and Mariola Strahlberg.

 You can learn about our activities in the “Legacy through Culture” section.
 Here are some of the highlights of our work:

 - In 2013, four young people from the USA participated in the Korczakowo Camp in Poland.

 - In 2013 and 2015, we participated in the CATS Youth Conference in Switzerland.

 - Marcia Talmage Schneider, in 2015, published her book with interviews of 10 people who spent their young years in the Korczak orphanage.

-- In 2015-2016, we offered six sessions about Korczak and his methods to a 3rd grade class in the Mahwah, New Jersey Polish Saturday School.
+- In 2015-2016, we offered six sessions about Korczak and his methods to a 3rd grade class at the Polish Saturday School in Mahwah, New Jersey.